Abbey of Sainte-Trinité, Caen: History

-The abbey was founded as a Benedictine nunnery in the late 11th century by William the Conqueror and his wife Matilda of Flanders as the Abbaye aux Dames ("Women's Abbey"), as well as the Abbaye aux Hommes ("Men's Abbey"), more formally the Abbey of Saint-Étienne.
+The abbey was founded as a Benedictine nunnery in the late 11th century by William the Conqueror and his wife Matilda of Flanders as the Abbaye aux Dames ("Women's Abbey"), as was the Abbaye aux Hommes ("Men's Abbey"), more formally the Abbey of Saint-Étienne.
 The works began in 1062, starting from the rear, and were completed in 1130.
 Matilda, who died in 1083, was buried in the choir under a slab of black marble.

-William and Matilda's son, William II of England, also granted the abbey the manor of Horstead, in Norfolk, where Horstead Priory was established by the order, and continued until 1414.
+William and Matilda's son, William II of England, granted the abbey the manor of Horstead, in Norfolk, where Horstead Priory was established by the order, and continued until 1414.

 The original spires were destroyed in the Hundred Years' War and replaced by less striking balustrades in the early 18th century.
 The nuns were dispersed, and the abbey was suppressed, in the French Revolution.
 In 1823 the town council decided to transfer the ancient Hôtel-Dieu (possibly also founded by William the Conqueror, but more likely King Henry II of England), to the former monastic premises for use as a hospital, and the canonesses regular, who had assumed responsibility for the hospital from the two abbeys during the 14th century, established themselves there.
 The canonesses continued to operate there until 1908 when the facility was given to the Hospice Saint-Louis for use as a nursing home.

 The vault was demolished and rebuilt in 1865.
 The church was last restored between 1990 and 1993.